qinzhang0824/protein-biomarkers-for-bile-duct-cancer/README.md

 # protein-biomarkers-for-bile-duct-cancer

-# Data Folder

-## Raw input data list
+# 1.Raw input data list

-# 1. Instrumental variables of plasma proteins used in MR analysis
+## 1.1 Instrumental variables of plasma proteins used in MR analysis

 The reference for the instrumental variables of plasma proteins are (DOI: 10.1186/s13073-023-01229-9) The cis-pQTLs were selected based on the following criteria: